maxitg/SetReplace/README.md

 takes 3.25 seconds in C++ implementation, and less than 1 millisecond in the Wolfram Language implementation.

 On the other hand, Wolfram Language implementation `Method -> "WolframLanguage"` should be used if:
-1. Large number and variety of rules needs to be simulated for a small number of steps.
+1. A large number and variety of rules need to be simulated for a small number of steps.
 2. Vertex degrees are expected to be large, or rules are non-local.

 There are unit tests, but if you spend time studying a particular rule in detail, it is a good idea to evaluate it with both C++ and Wolfram Language implementations and check the results are the same.
 If results are different, create an issue, and assign `bug` and `P0` tags to it.